abraunegg/onedrive/docs/application-config-options.md

 _**Usage Example:**_ `onedrive --display-config`

+### CLI Option: --display-running-config
+_**Description:**_ This CLI option will display the effective application configuration when running the application.
+This is useful when needing to display what is configuration is actually being applied when diagnosing issues.

+_**Usage Example:**_ `onedrive --sync --display-running-config`

 ### CLI Option: --display-sync-status
 _**Description:**_ This CLI option will display the sync status of the configured 'sync_dir'